xstater/xdag/README.md

 # Note
 This lib just provides a data-structure to store DAG with checking.
 It doesn't contain any algorithm about DAG.
+# Details
+XDAG stores DAG by BTreeMap.
+Because it can ensure the order of edges and nodes.
 # Docs
 [docs.rs](https://docs.rs/xdag/)
 # Examples